 - There is no cap on coverage

 - Wellness visits/preventative care are covered with no out of pocket cost to you

-- Health insurance also provides coverage for dental and Medicare supplements.
+- Health insurance also provides coverage for dental, vision, and Medicare supplements.